markgw/uh-nlp2021/docs/week1/index.md

 > Sections that look like this designate assignments.
 While it's advisable to try out all examples, at the minimum work through these.
 This week only, assignments that look like this are not returned to Moodle.

+This week only, the page also contains assignments that look like shown below.
+Any such assignments are graded and count towards your course outcome.
+In the following weeks, all assignments are marked and as such the above notice will not be given.

 > **MARKED ASSIGNMENT**
 >
-> This week only, the page also contains assignments with the above notice.
-Any such assignenments are graded and count towards your course outcome.
-In the following weeks, all assignments are marked and as such the above notice will not be given.
+>This is an example of an assignment you are expected to return to Moodle for grading.

 Note that the following is not a complete description of the Python programming language.
 You are expected to consult additional resources during the course.
 The official Python documentation is an excellent starting point.
 In addition, you might wish to consult the ebook [A whirlwind tour of Python](https://jakevdp.github.io/WhirlwindTourOfPython/), from which this document borrows heavily.
 In addition, you'll want to consult the NLTK book and NLTK documentation during the latter days.